gmccreight/mdpg/README.md

 "TDD is another big help.
 I you have a failing test, that test holds the context of where you are.
 You can return to it after an interruption and continue to make that failing test pass."

-## 4.0!

-I wanna maintain a 4.0 on Code Climate.
-Of course I realize this is a silly goal, but what's life without silly goals?

 ## Fun!